yanglab-computationalgenomics/SFyNCS/README.md

 Chr     Start       End         Strand      Symbol      Gene_type chr7    55019021    55211628    +           EGFR        protein_coding
 ```
-4. SFyNCS can be run as:
+4. SFyNCS can be run by following command.
+User can further provide "-p thread_numbers" to speed the step of STAR and Tophat.
 ```
 /path/to/run_SFyNCS.sh -o /path/to/output/direcotry -a /path/to/gene_annotation_file -g /path/to/fasta -s /path/to/directory/to/store/STAR/index/files -t /path/to/directory/to/store/Tophat/index/files
 ```